evargast/signature-generator/src/components/TextStyleOptions/README.md

 };
 ```

-Once the 'story' scenario has been binded we need to also 'export' it as to make it accessible on the storybook, this is one by passing the created story to the export at the end of the file, e.g.:
+Once the 'story' scenario has been bounded we need to also 'export' it as to make it accessible on the storybook, this is one by passing the created story to the export at the end of the file, e.g.:

 ```typescript
 export { BoldOffItalicsOff, BoldOnItalicsOff, BoldOffItalicsOn, BoldOnItalicsOn };